For Health Care Practitioners

-- Updated Six Core Elements of Health Care Transition 2.0: Comprehensive tool packages are available for three transition processes: 1) transitioning youth to adult health care providers, 2) transitioning youth to an adult approach to health care without changing providers and 3) integrating youth into adult health care.
+- Updated Six Core Elements of Health Care Transition 3.0: Comprehensive tool packages from Got Transition are available for three transition processes: 1) transitioning youth to adult health care providers, 2) transitioning youth to an adult approach to health care without changing providers and 3) integrating youth into adult health care.
 These packages include sample policies, registries, transition readiness/self-care assessments, condition fact sheets, medical summary and emergency care plans, transfer letters and checklists, young adult orientation material, care plans, feedback surveys and measurement approaches.
 Download the Six Core Elements and the supporting tool packages on the Got Transition web site here.

 - Pathways to preparation, planning and transfer:

 - Coding and Reimbursement Tip Sheet.
 Got Transition and the American Academy of Pediatrics developed a transition payment tip sheet to support the delivery of recommended transition services in pediatric and adult primary and specialty care settings.
-It provides a summary of alternative payment methodologies and comprehensive listing of transition-related CPT codes and corresponding Medicare fees, effective as of 2017.
+It provides a summary of alternative payment methodologies and comprehensive listing of transition-related CPT codes and corresponding Medicare fees (2020).

 Transition Readiness Assessments, Checklists & Care Plans

-- TRAQ, Transition Readiness Assessment Tool from JaxHATS.
+- TRAQ, Transition Readiness Assessment Tool.
 TRAQ is a validated, patient-centered questionnaire that providers and families can use to assess youths’ ability to make appointments, to understand their medications and to develop other skills needed for transition to adult care.
 It is designed to be self-administered and it takes less than 5 minutes for youth to fill it out.
 The questionnaire can also be filled out by caretakers to get their perspective on their youth’s transition skills.
 Use of this instrument has the potential to improve transition assessment and support and improve health outcomes during healthcare transition for youth with special health care needs.
-TRAQ is available in an Excel file to input, score and aggregate results, or in PDF.
-Visit the JaxHATS web site to learn more.
+TRAQ is available in an excel file to input, score and aggregate results, or in PDF.
+Visit the East Tennessee State University web site to download the instrument and learn more.